hochschule-darmstadt/openartbrowser/etl/data_extraction/README.md

 To install the required python packages for the crawler script use following command in the scripts directory:

-> pip3 install -r requirements.txt
+> pip3 install .

-This will install amongst other things pywikibot and requests (see requirements.txt)
+This will install amongst other things pywikibot and requests (see setup.py)

 ## Execution